Last Reviewed On: April 3, 2023

 - To respond to a subpoena or court order, judicial process or regulatory inquiry;

 - In connection with a proposed or actual sale, merger, or transfer of all or a portion of its business;

-- To assist BroadRiver in offering BroadRiver affiliated products and services to individuals; and
+- To assist BroadRiver in offering BroadRiver affiliated products and services to its Investors; and

-- To process or complete transactions requested by an individual.
+- To process or complete transactions requested by an Investor.

 Former Customers and Investors